alkanercem/UniAssist/README.md

 - **Web Scraping**: Implemented web scraping to extract announcements and events from an external website, keeping users informed.

-- **API Integration**: Utilized external APIs to dynamically generate CVs, adhering to a consistent Response-Request pattern.

-- **Model Mapping**: Employed ModelMapper for efficient and seamless object transformations, enhancing code maintainability.
+- **Generate CV**: Implemented iText and Thymeleaf libraries to dynamically generate CVs for students.

 - **Toolset**: Utilized Lombok and Swagger for streamlined development and API documentation.